iTwin/itwinjs-core/docs/learning/backend/Fonts.md

 SHX and RSC were designed for early [computer-aided design](https://en.wikipedia.org/wiki/Computer-aided_design) workflows and are hence sometimes referred to as "CAD fonts".
 They consist of a single font face generally comprising extremely simple representations of glyphs (e.g., basic line segments) and little to no support for Unicode characters.
 By contrast, OpenType fonts are generally more visually appealing, support Unicode, and provide multiple faces per family.

 RSC fonts in iModels are stored in a binary format, not as .rsc files.
-No public API currently exists to convert to this representation, so for now the only way to embed a RSC font into an iModel is through a connector.
+No public API currently exists to convert to this representation, so for now the only way to embed an RSC font into an iModel is through a connector.

 ### Embedding rights